- Scientific name: Mustelus mustelus

 - Description: Small shark species.
 First dorsal fin is large, second is only slightly smaller and located further back.
 Pectoral fins are also large and a small anal fin is present.
 Snout is pointed and eyes prominent and the mouth consists of crushing plates due to diet, rather than sharp teeth.
 Five gill slits are present on either side and tail is notched.
 Underbelly is cream/pale.

-- Additional Notes: Recent years have seen considerable debate over exactly which species of Smooth-hound is found in UK waters.
+- Additional Notes: Recent years have seen confusions over exactly which species of Smooth-hound is found in UK waters.
 This page still lists two species of smooth-hound (common and starry) but see Species Confusion section below.

 Location, Habitat and Numbers